How Open Banking works

 What to expect

-Whenever you share data or make a payment, you’ll be transferred to our secure website and we’ll ask for your Online Banking sign-in details.
-This is so we can make sure it’s really you, and your sign-in details will never be shared.
+Whenever you share data or make a payment, you’ll be transferred to our secure website or mobile banking app and we’ll ask you to sign in.
+This is so we can make sure it’s really you – you should not disclose your username and password to third parties.

 Once you’ve set everything up, data and payment details are transferred between us and the other website/app using a protected connection.
 If you want to stop sharing anything, you can cancel it through Online Banking.